khanonjs/khanon.js-website/public/docs/5-meshes-overview.md

 Usually these materials will be created and applied from the mesh editor (E.g. [Blender](https://www.blender.org/)), and exported together with the mesh in the [`glTF`](https://en.wikipedia.org/wiki/GlTF) file.

-# Sahders
+# Shaders

 In case you want to execute instructions to modify the mesh aspect in real-time, Babylon.js supports [shaders](https://doc.babylonjs.com/features/featuresDeepDive/materials/shaders/).
-A shaders is a block of code that is executed frame by frame and which is assigned to vertices or surfaces.
+Shaders are blocks of code that are executed frame by frame, they are assigned to vertices and/or surfaces.
 That's the way graphical cards handle complex 3D effects.
 Shaders are used through the [ShaderMaterial](https://doc.babylonjs.com/features/featuresDeepDive/materials/shaders/shaderMaterial/) class.